 In 2016 the park was granted International Dark Sky Reserve status, to restrict artificial light pollution above the park.

 The South Downs Way was the first bridleway National Trail in England and is the only National Trail to lie entirely within a National Park.
 If you want to walk the South Downs Way it’ll take 8-9 days to walk the whole 100 miles so perhaps choose a part of it if you want a day hike in the South Downs.
 If you want to walk the whole route you’ll need to plan your stops and book accommodation ahead of your trip.

 -Check rates and availability for accommodation in the South Downs

 -Get your Ordnance Survey book of the best walks in the South Downs National Park and East Sussex

 So there you have all of the UKs 15 National parks and a National Parks map to help you plan your visit.
 Each and every park is a beauty in its own right and we are lucky enough to be able to enjoy them whenever we like.

 Please remember to leave no trace and to protect our national parks for future generations.
-The Countryside Code has been updated for 2021 – you might want to take a look at the changes.
+The Countryside Code was updated recently so you might want to take a look at the changes.